jerrejere/johnsjuma/README.md

-- 👋 Hi, I’m @johnsjuma
+- 👋 Hi, I’m @jerryjohns
-- 👀 I’m interested in ...
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning fullstack development
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+📫 How to reach me just dial jerryjuma2002@gmail.com

 <!---
 johnsjuma/johnsjuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.